footdabmommy/wse/docs/source/linking.rst

 Your accounts are now linked!

-For more details see https://link.geysermc.org/start
+For more details see `the geyser linking tutorial <https://link.geysermc.org/start>`_